 You read that right—your dog’s poop may look grainy because you are, in fact, staring at grain.

 If you’re throwing your arms in the air screaming, “But I feed my dog!” we get it.
-However, dogs are curious creatures and will often nibble on innumerable foods and non-foods alike (called pica) that they come across.
+However, dogs are curious creatures and will often nibble on innumerable foods and non-foods alike (a condition known as pica) that they come across.

 Finding grain in dog poop is particularly common on farms where dogs may eat horse or cow poop, ingesting the undigested grains.